 When any ear piercing, old or new, develops tears and abrasions, those little nicks become brand-new crevices into which odor-causing germs can wiggle themselves and hide.
 In these instances, especially in older piercings, pain may not give you an indication that anything is wrong.
 It may only hurt for a few seconds, or the pain may subside once you clean and rotate your piercing.
 However, over time, you may notice a strange smell, and that the skin around your piercing is loose, or that the ear piercing hole seems bigger, or isn’t holding your jewelry in place as well.

 Little can be done to reverse the process if your skin has already begun stretching.
 However, your specialist can help you prevent the problem from worsening and resulting in a “rejected” piercing, and he or she can certainly help you do something about the ear piercing smell!

 Model is badass @meg.ecliptic

 Nose Ring - Choker

-Piercings react in a similar fashion by either “rejecting” jewelry made from certain materials (where the skin recedes (shrink) as far away from the offending material as possible) or by omitting an offensive odor.
+Ear piercings react in a similar fashion by either “rejecting” jewelry made from certain materials where the skin recedes (shrink) as far away from the offending material as possible.
+Or, by omitting an offensive odor.
 We want to mention again that, if this is accompanied by pain or any other kind of irritation, it may indicate an allergy or infection, for which you should seek help at once.
 If, however, it is just the smell, try a simple jewelry change.
-If the smell persists, be sure to consult an expert as soon as possible.
+If the ear piercing smell persists, be sure to consult an expert as soon as possible.

-Do you have an experience with a smelly piercing and/or remedy you’d like to share with us?
+Do you have an experience with a smelly ear piercing and/or remedy you’d like to share with us?
 Please let us know!
-We’re always looking for new, helpful suggestions to add to our collection!
+We’re always looking for new, helpful suggestions to add to our collection.